 BB&T in Focus

-Headquartered in Winston-Salem, BB&T (BBT) is a Finance stock that has seen a price change of 15.05% so far this year.
-The regional banking company is currently shelling out a dividend of $0.41 per share, with a dividend yield of 3.25%.
-This compares to the Banks - Major Regional industry's yield of 2.87% and the S&P 500's yield of 1.89%.
+Based in Winston-Salem, BB&T (BBT) is in the Finance sector, and so far this year, shares have seen a price change of 16.14%.
+The regional banking company is currently shelling out a dividend of $0.41 per share, with a dividend yield of 3.22%.
+This compares to the Banks - Major Regional industry's yield of 2.79% and the S&P 500's yield of 1.88%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.62 is up 3.8% from last year.
-BB&T has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 12.32%.
+Looking at dividend growth, the company's current annualized dividend of $1.62 is up 3.8% from last year.
+BB&T has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 12.65%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-BB&T's current payout ratio is 40%.
-This means it paid out 40% of its trailing 12-month EPS as dividend.
+Right now, BB&T's payout ratio is 39%, which means it paid out 39% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for BBT for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.29 per share, with earnings expected to increase 9.72% from the year ago period.
+The Zacks Consensus Estimate for 2019 is $4.14 per share, representing a year-over-year earnings growth rate of 5.88%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, BBT is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 BB&T Corporation (BBT) : Free Stock Analysis Report